cvilas/guidance/process/lda.md

 ## Introduction

-This technical note describes a foundational architectural pattern for designing large distributed systems (sometimes called industrial internet of things - IIoT) with the [Data Distribution Service (DDS)](https://en.wikipedia.org/wiki/Data_Distribution_Service) communication standard.
+This technical note describes a foundational architectural pattern for designing large distributed systems (sometimes called industrial internet of things - IIoT).
 The key idea of 'Layered Databus Architecture' advocated by [RTI](https://www.rti.com/blog/2017/01/31/2nd-version-of-the-industrial-internet-reference-architecture-is-out-with-layered-databus) is described, followed by five specific ways to improve reliability of systems that use such an architecture.
 The contents of this technical note are derived from my notes from a webinar organised by RTI.